storyprotocol/documentation/docs/Concepts/royalty-module/ip-royalty-vault.md

 ### External Royalty Policies

 Revenue Tokens can also move from a vault to another vault via the functions `claimByTokenBatchAsSelf` located in the `IpRoyaltyVault.sol` contract.
-For route 3 to be possible the vault that is claiming revenue tokens needs to own Royalty Tokens of the vault being claimed from.
-Route 3 can be particularly useful when used together with external royalty policies.
+For this to be possible the vault that is claiming revenue tokens needs to own Royalty Tokens of the vault being claimed from.
+This can be particularly useful when used together with external royalty policies.

 Vaults can only claim from other vaults if those other vaults belong to IPs in the same derivative chain.
 If a vault owns royalty tokens from an IP but it is not an ancestor of that IP, it is not possible to claim rewards with those royalty tokens.